The Complete Porsche Buying Guide

 The Porsche 911 is one of the longest running and most popular sports cars there has ever been.
 After more than 60 years and 8 generations, its formula for precise handling and rear-engine configuration remains and is as popular now as it has ever been, as well as being one of the finest sports cars money can buy.
 Its ability to offer a range of specifications and trim levels to meet whatever you are looking for in a performance car, as well as its renowned every day usability, means that you can have your 911 any way you like.
 But with so many iterations to choose from, what does each model name and badge mean?

-The current iteration is the 992 which has just had a mid-life refresh to create the 2nd generation or the 992.2.
-The basic forms of your 911 are the Coupe, Targa and Cabriolet and Porsche remain one of the few manufacturers to let you choose between a manual or their legendary PDK automatic gearbox on all but their most track focused models.
+The current iteration is the 992 which has just had a mid-life refresh to create the 2nd generation, otherwise known as the 992 Gen II or the 992.2.
+The basic forms of your 911 are the Coupe, Targa and Cabriolet.
 The Coupe is the fixed roof version and comes in the most variations across the range, the Cabriolet is the one for those looking to enjoy the flexibility of a soft-top folding roof whenever the weather allows, whilst the Targa is a stylish combination of the two.
-Introduced as a safety-conscious alternative to a traditional fabric roof, the Targa features a metal folding roof that offers the best bits of a Coupe and Cabriolet.
+Originally introduced as a safety-conscious alternative to a traditional fabric roof, the Targa features a metal folding roof that offers the best bits of a Coupe and Cabriolet, and the way it folds away is a symphony of engineering and theatrics.

-For those looking for the ultimate in track focused ability yet that remarkably remains road legal, there is the GT3 RS.
+For those looking for the ultimate track toy that remarkably is road legal, there is the GT3 RS.
 Its no holds barred approach to achieving the ultimate in handling ability and racetrack performance means a significant amount of aerodynamic aids and management goes into the bodywork and trim to ensure it is one of the most impressive sports cars money can buy.
-For your starting price of £192,600 you get the most extreme looking version of 911 yet with an ever bigger fixed wing with active aero, more cutouts and vents than ever before and less weight to improve everything from speed and handling to braking and cornering ability.
+For your starting price of £192,600 you get the most extreme looking version of 911 yet with an ever bigger fixed wing with active aero, more cut-outs and vents than ever before and less weight to improve everything from speed and handling to braking and cornering ability.
 Power is increased to 525PS from the naturally aspirated 4.0-litre engine and acceleration is improved so that 0-62mph is now just 3.4 seconds, yet thanks to the amount of downforce the car creates, top speed is now 184mph.

 In the same way that the Touring Package allows you to enjoy the engineering of the GT3 in a more subtle and road focused package, the £231,600 911 S/T gives you the engine, weight savings and running gear from the GT3 RS in a refined and toned-down appearance.
 The result is the lightest 911 of the 992 generation, yet with the same 525PS output and the driving abilities that the GT3 RS achieves yet more adapted to the road and without the extreme bodywork.
 It also brings back a manual gearbox for those looking for the ultimate in driving experience.